Hadit: Descriptions

 Hadit identifies himself as the point in the center of the circle, the axle of the wheel, the cube in the circle, "the flame that burns in every heart of man, and in the core of every star", and the worshipper's own inner self.
 When juxtaposed with Nuit in The Book of the Law, Hadit represents each unique point-experience.
-These point-experiences in aggregate comprise the sum of all possible experience, Nuith.

 Hadit, "the Great God, the lord of the sky", is depicted on the Stele of Revealing in the form of the winged disk of the Sun, Horus of Behdet (also known as the Behdeti).
 However, while the ancient Egyptians treated the Sun and the other stars as separate, Thelema connects the sun-god Hadit with every individual star.
 Furthermore, The Book of the Law says: "Every man and every woman is a star."

 Hadit is the Secret Seed.
 In The Book of the Law he says; "I am alone: there is no God where I am."
 He is "the flame that burns in every heart of man, and in the core of every star."
 He is identified with kundalini; in The Book of the Law he says, "I am the secret Serpent coiled about to spring: in my coiling there is joy.
 If I lift up my head, I and my Nuit are one.
 If I droop down mine head, and shoot forth venom, then is rapture of the earth, and I and the earth are one.
 There is great danger in me..."